 Marriage Matching and the Wedding Muhurta

 Marriage is perhaps the single occasion on which the kundali is most intensively consulted.
 When a potential match is proposed, both families' jyotishis (or a single jyotishi trusted by both families) will compare the two charts in a process called कुण्डली मिलान (Kundali Milan).
-The Nepali version of this process typically examines the 36-guna system based on the nakshatra and pada compatibility of the two birth charts, checks for Manglik status (whether Mars occupies certain sensitive positions that are believed to create friction in marriage), and assesses the overall strength and compatibility of the two Moons and Lagnas.
+The Nepali version of this process typically examines the 36-guna Ashtakoota system, anchored mainly in the Moon's nakshatra and related Moon-sign factors, checks for Manglik status (whether Mars occupies certain sensitive positions associated with friction in marriage), and assesses the overall strength and compatibility of the two Moons and Lagnas.

-If the match is approved, the jyotishi then identifies an auspicious wedding muhurta — often a multi-day process of negotiation between what the chart recommends and what is practically possible given work schedules, season, and family logistics.
+If the match is approved, the jyotishi then identifies an auspicious wedding muhurta.
+This often becomes a multi-day process of negotiation between what the chart recommends and what is practically possible given work schedules, season, and family logistics.
 For a full treatment of the marriage-matching process, see Astrology in Hindu Marriage Matching.

 Death and Post-Death Rituals